AN L.A. KITCHEN

 SEARCHING FOR AN ANSWER

 Four decades later, during the height of the COVID pandemic, Matthew had a little downtime.
 What to do?
-An idea struck.
+Matthew's father suggested he make aquavit at home.
 Soon, his Los Angeles kitchen was strewn with Mason jars, citrus graters, spice grinders, lemons, and bunches of fresh herbs.
 He worked for weeks, refined his process, and evolved an alchemy all his own.
 When Matthew poured a glass for his skeptical housemate Marc, the reaction was instantaneous.
 Matthew had somehow turned a handful of basic ingredients into gold.

 Smooth, Sippable, Superbly Mixable